2429 Helpful Hints for Compliance [R-07.2015]

 —Inosine may be represented by the use of “I” in the features section, otherwise use “n.”

-—Stop codons, represented by an asterisk, are not permitted in amino acid sequences.
+—Stop codons that are represented by an asterisk are not permitted in amino acid sequences.

-—Punctuation should not be used in a sequence to indicate unknown nucleotide bases or amino acid residues nor should punctuation be used to delimit active or functional regions of a sequence.
+—Punctuation should not be used in a sequence to indicate unknown nucleotide bases or amino acid residues or to delimit active or functional regions of a sequence.
 These regions should be noted as Features of the sequence per 37 CFR 1.823(b) (see numeric identifiers <220> - <223>.

 —The presence of an unnatural amino acid in a sequence does not have the same effect as the presence of a D-amino acid.
 The sequence may still be subject to the rules even though one or more of the amino acids is not naturally occurring.

 —Cyclic and branched peptides are causing some confusion in the application of the rules.
-Specific questions should be directed to Group 1650 personnel.
+Specific questions should be directed to Sequence Systems Service Center of the Scientific and Technical Information Center at 571-272-2510.

 —A cyclic peptide with a tail is regarded as a branched sequence, and thereby exempt from the rules, if all bonds adjacent to the amino acid from which the tail emanates are normal peptide bonds.